Focusedplumes/module5day2/coffee-shop/src/README.md

 ## INITIAL START & SETUP
-## Bootstrapping our app
+## Bootstrapping our app using CLI of choice GIT BASH
 npx create-next-app@latest coffee-shop --js --no-tailwind --src-dir --no-app --eslint --no-import-alias

+## Open VSCODE

 delete styles folder
-delete import of styles from _app.js delete next.svg and vercel.svg inside public folder make a features folder inside the src folder make a server folder inside the src folder
+delete import of styles from _app.js delete next.svg and vercel.svg inside public folder make a features folder inside the src folder for react components make a server folder inside the src folder for backend server code

-delete everything inside index.js and replace with : export default function Home() {
+delete everything inside index.js (nextjs renders this file and put on the page whatever component is exported from there. this is our root of the page.) and replace with our main export from this file : export default function Home() {
   return (
     <>